 Bard College at Simon's Rock

 Areas of focus include: work order management program; computerized maintenance management systems (CMMS); environmental health & safety; engineering documentation; logistics; building, road, and ground improvements; custodial services; utilities; maintenance and repair; and construction management.
-Reporting to the Director of Finance and Administration, the Director manages a staff of 15 as well as external vendors.
+Reporting to the Director of Finance and Administration, the Director manages a staff of approximately 20 employees as well as external vendors.

 Among other tasks, the Director:

-- Routinely inspects College property for unsafe conditions or observed unsafe practice which may lead to injury.
-Takes appropriate action to correct any unsafe condition or practice and reports all potential safety hazards to appropriate College personnel.
+- Routinely inspects College property for unsafe conditions or observed unsafe practice that could lead to injury; takes appropriate action to correct any unsafe condition or practice and reports all potential safety hazards to appropriate College personnel;

 - Through attendance at professional meetings and by other means proactively remains abreast of current and best practices, and apprises the campus of recent developments in facilities operations and support.